 We would love to be a resource for you, and would be happy to provide some free advice around these thorny recordkeeping and reporting issues.

 We will also be continuing to monitor OSHA’s guidance on how its regulations apply to the Coronavirus pandemic, and we will provide additional updates on these evolving issues.
-In the meantime, check out the webinar put on by Conn Maciel Carey’s COVID-19 Task Force earlier this week addressing “How Employers Can Respond to COVID-19.”
+In the meantime, check out the webinar put on by Conn Maciel Carey’s COVID-19 Task Force in March addressing “How Employers Can Respond to COVID-19.”